V-Sekai/manuals/decisions/20230803-idle-rpg-home.md

 ## If this enhancement will be used infrequently, can it be worked around with a few lines of script?

 The frequency of use will depend on the players' engagement level.
-However, given the complexity of an idle RPG system, it cannot be simply worked around with a few lines of script.
+However, given the complexity of an RPG system, it cannot be simply worked around with a few lines of script.

 ## Is there a reason why this should be core and done by us?

-Creating an idle RPG system as a feature of V-Sekai will enhance the overall user experience and engagement, which aligns with our goal of providing a compelling virtual world.
+Creating an RPG system as a feature of V-Sekai will enhance the overall user experience and engagement, which aligns with our goal of providing a compelling virtual world.

 ## References